shrishti-04/SQL_Notes/README.md

 <p>The DISTINCT keyword is often used to eliminate duplicate values and ensure that the result set only contains unique values.</p>

+<h3>Having</h3>
+<p>HAVING is a SQL clause that is used in conjunction with the GROUP BY clause to filter the results of a query based on aggregated values.</p>

+<p>When you use the GROUP BY clause, the result set is divided into groups based on the values in the specified columns.
+The HAVING clause is then used to filter these groups based on the result of an aggregate function, such as SUM, COUNT, AVG, MIN, or MAX.

+For example, suppose you have a table of orders with columns for order_id, customer_id, order_date, and order_total.
+You want to find the total order value for each customer and only return the results for customers with a total order value greater than 1000.

+You can use the GROUP BY clause to group the orders by customer_id and the SUM function to calculate the total order value for each customer.
+The HAVING clause can then be used to filter the results based on the sum of the order totals for each customer:</p>

+<p><pre>SELECT customer_id, SUM(order_total) as total_order_value <br>
+FROM orders <br>
+GROUP BY customer_id <br>
+HAVING SUM(order_total) > 1000;<br></pre></p>

+<p>In this example, the HAVING clause is used to filter the groups based on the total order value for each customer.
+The groups that have a total order value greater than 1000 will be included in the result set.

+Note that the HAVING clause is applied after the GROUP BY clause, so it can only reference columns that are being grouped or aggregated.
+Any columns that are not included in the GROUP BY or aggregate functions must be referenced in the SELECT statement.</p>